Campfire Cooking in Another World with My Absurd Skill: Main characters

 A slime and Mukohda's second familiar.
 Initially met as a baby, Sui evolves throughout the series by gaining experience through battle and eating trash from Mukohda's Online Supermarket purchases.
 Though slimes are generally considered weak monsters, Sui is a special exception.
 It is able to melt enemies with acid bullets, as well as create potions and weapons.
 Sporting a child-like personality, it enjoys desserts and dislikes spicy foods.
+While its gender is unknown in the original novels, Sui is male in the manga (as well as the drama CD) and female in the anime.
 Sui is the main protagonist of the spin-off manga series Campfire Cooking in Another World with My Absurd Skill: Sui's Great Adventure.